vdeville/smsgateway/README.md

 # smsgateway
 smsgateway supporting portech gsm gateway

-This script is able to communicate with portech GSM voip gateways, and send single SMS or fetch mails and transforms it to SMS
+This script is able to communicate with Portech GSM gateways (tested on MV370), and send single SMS or fetch mails and transforms it to SMS.
+It uses the python-messaging package for PDU encodings

 ## Usage :
 * smsgateway.py imap2sms